NyteshadeXT/PF2e-Vault/8) Adventures/2d - The Hammer Falls (D179)/03) The Metalworks.md

 **Lava Flow:** The lava flow is a combination of rock, lava, and magma slowly flowing from the west through a slightly recessed stone channel 5 feet below the floor.
 A creature falling into the lava takes 1d6 fire damage upon falling in and 1d6 fire damage when starting its next turn in the lava.

 # Treasure
-Scattered among all the worthless items on the floor of the metalworks is one intact level 3 magic weapon.
+Scattered among all the worthless items on the floor of the metalworks is 14gp, 42sp and a *Sprite Apple (Pink)*.